 All submissions must be in English.
 Only original papers that are not submitted or published in other conferences or journals will be considered.
 ICCPS 2021 will employ a light-weight double-blind review for submitted papers, in which authors must adhere to two rules:

-Manuscripts should have a main body with no more than 10 pages including references in ACM two-column conference style, using US Letter (8.5-inch x 11 inch) paper size.
+Manuscripts should have a main body with no more than 10 pages including references in ACM two-column conference style, using US Letter (8.5-inch x 11-inch) paper size (template).
 An appendix of up to two additional pages may

 follow the main body of the paper, within the same submitted .pdf file.
 The paper must be in the same format as that in the final published proceedings (without author information).